Monday Blues: 5 Ways To Beat That Monday Feeling

 Reasons Why We Hate Mondays

 There is almost no difference between a Sunday and a Monday.
 Both days can be enjoyable or painful.
-We often hate Mondays not because we hate our jobs.
-Rather, our weekend/weekday lifestyles are so dramatically different from each other that this psychological shift is highly unpleasant for us.
+We often hate Mondays not because we hate our jobs but rather because our weekend/weekday lifestyles are so dramatically different from each other that this psychological shift feels highly unpleasant.

 5 Ways to Overcome Your Monday Blues

 Although it may require some time, effort, or changes to your habitual lifestyle, these problems can be resolved.
 The next five tips provide a comprehensive solution to the Monday blues to ensure enjoyable mornings throughout the working week.

 1. Go to Bed Early

 The early bird can catch more than just a worm.
 However, to make early rising less painful, you need to go to bed before midnight.
 Getting eight hours of sleep is the standard, so note the time when you need to wake up and subtract eight hours to get the time when you need to fall asleep.
 Set an alarm clock for your bedtime and follow through with your plan.
 You’ll enjoy the feeling of getting enough sleep every night.

 For a smooth transition from a relaxing weekend to a busy Monday, plan fewer activities for the first day of the working week.
 If you participate in activities outside of work, try to schedule them during the middle of the week.
 If personal meetings cannot be arranged for weekends, plan them for Friday evening.

 3. Don’t Forget about Your Self-Care Habits

 In part, Mondays are so hard because we leave normal sleeping, eating, and exercise habits behind on Friday evening.
 Try to balance your weekend and weekday lifestyles through creating enough time for sleeping hours, fun, rest, and work.